Mirror-Yolo: A Novel Attention Focus, Instance Segmentation and Mirror Detection Model: Experiments and Results

 To the best of our knowledge, there is only one open source and available mirror dataset, MSD \cite{yang2019my}.
 It covers 4,018 images with mirrors along with the corresponding masks.
 However, the MSD mainly contains indoor scenes, and the dataset has a relatively high similarity between images.
 Thus, we constructed a new dataset based on the MSD, with 500 new mirror images containing both indoor and outdoor scenes added, most of which were taken by mobile devices.
 A small portion of images is taken from the ADE20K \cite{zhou2019semantic_ade20k} bathroom dataset.

 The similarity between the mirror images from the MSD dataset and our dataset is compared in Table \ref{Simi}.
-The image similarity is measured by SSIM \cite{wang2004imageSSIM}, all images were adjusted to a same scale.
+All images were adjusted to a same scale and the image similarity is measured by SSIM \cite{wang2004imageSSIM}.
+The ratio of the sum of the SSIMs of a pair of images from the dataset to the number of pairs is the similarity score we presented, shown as below:

+where SSIM is calculated with reference to the source paper \cite{wang2004imageSSIM} for details. $N$ denotes the total number of image pairs and $n$ represents the $n^{th}$ pair.
 As shown in Table \ref{Simi}, our dataset achieves a lower similarity.